TheMainAnta6onizt/GhostChat/README.md

 6. Add the OBS URL to a Browser Source and start practicing.

+## OBS Browser Source Setup

+1. Open GhostChat.
+2. Configure your settings.
+3. Enable OBS Mode.
+4. Copy the generated OBS URL.
+5. Add a Browser Source in OBS Studio.
+6. Paste the URL.
+7. Resize and position the chat overlay.

 ## 🎮 Supported Games

 - Call of Duty: Warzone